Slideshow image

 2 Comments

-Cindy over 3 years ago
+Cindy about 4 years ago

 I think most of us have a combination of both poor and good coping skills.
 That's what makes it hard when it seems like the focus is only on the negative and the positive is being minimized or ignored.
 I do that just fine enough on my own, so would also find it discouraging and distressing that a medical professional in whom I am daring to hope will have a solution and help for my pain is so clinical with my raw emotions.
 I am glad you have been able to sift through and process that appointment and dig a little deeper into what troubled you so much that day.
 You are learning and growing and healing.
 It isn't always a pretty process, but it is always worth it. (((Hugs)))

-Julie over 3 years ago
+Julie about 4 years ago

 Kristen you were absolutely correct to feel hurt and upset with that kind of “diagnosis”.
 That was very unfeeling of that psychiatrist to walk in without having spoken to you and dump that on you!
 They actually were going on someone else’s opinion of your situation.
 It sickens me that you went through that when you were trying so hard to help yourself.
 You have come a long way girl!!
 Keep up the good fight.